-- To set a new boot order that the computer uses each time it is turned on, by changing the boot order in Computer Setup. - To dynamically choose the boot device by pressing f9 while the "F9 = Boot device menu" message is displayed in the lower-left corner of the screen when the computer starts up. - To use MultiBoot Express to set variable boot orders.
+- To set a new boot order that the computer uses each time it is turned on, by changing the boot order in Computer Setup. - To dynamically choose the boot device, by pressing esc while the "Press the ESC key for Startup Menu" message is displayed at the bottom of the screen, and then pressing f9 to enter the Boot Device Options menu. - To use MultiBoot Express to set variable boot orders.
 This feature prompts you for a boot device each time the computer is turned on or restarted.